Two Asian-Americans On Growing Up In The Midwest vs. Chinatown

 Phillip (Illinois): Yeah, every once in a while there was a fried rice joke or a joke about squinty eyes.
 I vaguely remember a kid telling me to go back to China.
 But I actually feel it more in dating as a gay man now today than growing up.
 It’s not the same level of discrimination the black community faces, but racism is overt in the gay community.
 There is a stereotypical tag line on dating apps, for example: “No fats, no fems, no Asians, no blacks.”
 What’s difficult is sexuality is a personal thing so people use that excuse ― it’s a sexual preference.

-In 6th and 7th grade, you start comparing yourself in terms of height and athleticism.
+I started feeling that in 6th and 7th grade, when you start comparing yourself in terms of height and athleticism.
 I was different, you know ― Asian genetics.
 I didn’t start puberty as soon as some of the other boys did.
 I felt more boyish.
 Kids started talking about dating and who you’re going to take to a dance.
 I became much more aware of my Asian-ness and otherness.

 Kai (Chinatown, New York): Yeah, I grew up with people calling me “slanty eyes” and being called “rice cakes.”
 There was also this issue with the word “Asian.”
 I had grown up where everyone knew the distinctions in nationalities, and now suddenly everyone was called “Chinese.”
 I had Korean friends and a Tibetan friend, and they were all called “Chinese.”